 But why should you consider making the switch to ArcGIS Pro?
 Or will you migrate at all?
 Whether it’s the speed, slickness, or simply raw power, here are 17 reasons to make the transition to ArcGIS Pro now.

 Here are some of the advantages and disadvantages of using ArcGIS Pro compared to other GIS software applications.

 1. True 3D Integration with Local and Global Scenes

 Remember when you had to open up ArcScene or ArcGlobe to look at 3D data?
 This idea is on the brink of extinction because of ArcGIS Pro.
 All of a sudden, 2D and 3D become unified.
 You can even synchronize or convert 2D with 3D.
 Or vice versa, 3D with 2D.

-Now all things 3D is at everyone’s fingertips – editing, movie timelines and web scenes.
-Whether it’s pipelines, utilities or any of the 1000s of GIS applications, ArcGIS Pro propels these industries to the third dimension.
+Now all things 3D are at everyone’s fingertips – editing, movie timelines, and web scenes.
+Whether it’s pipelines, utilities, or any of the 1000s of GIS applications, ArcGIS Pro propels these industries to the third dimension.

 Admit it.
-It was pane to move from ArcScene to ArcMap.
+It was a pain to move from ArcScene to ArcMap.
 You couldn’t even drag and drop layers from ArcScene to ArcMap.
-But all of a sudden, now your 3D data becomes seemingly integrated in ArcGIS Pro with local and global scenes.
+But all of a sudden, now your 3D data becomes seemingly integrated with ArcGIS Pro with local and global scenes.

 And that is pretty neat.